NicholasJosephCarlson/DealerOn-SalesTaxes/README.md

 This is my submission for the DealerOn Development Candidate coding test, problem #2 - Sales Taxes, written in C# using .Net Framework version 4.7.2.

-This submission assumes that the user must choose and input the name of an item from a predetermined (hard-coded) list of products, but may enter any positive quantity or price they desire.
-This assumtion was made to simplify determining if the item is a book, food, or medical item, and if the item was imported or domestic.
+This submission assumes that the user must choose and input the name of an item from a predetermined (hard-coded) list of products, but may enter any positive quantity and price they desire.
+This assumption was made to simplify determining if the item is a book, food, or medical item, and if the item was imported or domestic.

 The Main function in Program.cs is responsible for running the main program and validating user input.